 Let’s first talk about the fact that I ate pudding.
 I’ve been honest about my texture issues before.
 Cream pies, cottage cheese, and oatmeal are not things I like to willingly put in my mouth.
 But for some reason, on this morning in Chicago, chia pudding sounded appetizing.
 I can’t explain it.
 And now I’m a total convert.

 Now granted, I have upped the texture quotient here.
 It’s not a big bowl of mush.
 It’s a bowl of thick, creamy sweetness completely overtaken by the crunch of chia seeds, the burst of juicy pomegranate arils, and the satisfying chew of oversized coconut flakes.

-Other possible recipe modifications would be varying the fruit on top.
-Pomegranates are seasonal of course (October through February), but I know the pudding would lend itself to pineapple (as in the original inspirational recipe), but I think also berries, banana, or mango.
+Another possible recipe modification would be varying the fruit on top.
+Pomegranates are seasonal of course (October through February), but I know the pudding would lend itself to pineapple (as in the original inspirational recipe), and also berries, banana, or mango.
 I’m going to give it a go with thinly sliced cranberries too!

 I just looked back to see when I last posted a recipe.
 Turns out it was July; 5 long months ago.
 Let’s hope you think this extra creamy, red and white, vending-machine-inspired recipe has been worth the wait.